Connect with others who understand.

 Do MS Treatments Address Myelin Damage?

-Some DMTs have shown that they’re capable of protecting the brain from further damage and shrinkage, Dr. Singer said.
+Some DMTs have shown that they’re capable of slowing down the rate of brain shrinkage and damage, Dr. Singer said.
 Although a degree of brain shrinkage is an inevitable part of getting older, MS can speed up the process.
-DMTs could help guard against that shrinkage, Dr. Singer noted.
+DMTs could help guard against that shrinkage, he noted.
 DMTs can also prevent new relapses.

-“They prevent disability progression over time, so a group of people on a placebo would progress more rapidly than people on a drug,” he said.
+“They prevent disability progression over time, so a group of people on a placebo would progress more rapidly than people on a drug,” Dr. Singer said.
 “They prevent future disease activity.”

-Although DMTs show promise, they cannot reverse MS: People who’ve lost function due to MS won’t get it back through the use of DMTs, Dr. Singer added.
+Although DMTs have proven effective, they can’t reverse MS: People who’ve lost function due to MS won’t get it back through the use of DMTs, Dr. Singer added.
 “Unfortunately, these disease-modifying therapies aren’t going to bring back old function,” he said.
 “They are not repair drugs.”

-Dr. Singer added that some people who take these drugs have difficulty sticking to their treatment.
-Some people who start taking these drugs stop when they don’t see a reversal in their symptoms because they assume the medications aren’t working.
+Some people who take these drugs have difficulty sticking to their treatment, Dr. Singer said.
+Sometimes people stop taking these drugs because, when they don’t see a reversal in their symptoms, they assume the medications aren’t working.
 However, it’s vital that people with MS understand that these medicines are meant to prevent future damage, not reverse existing symptoms by creating new myelin, he said.
-A 2022 study found that people with MS who stuck with their treatments had a significantly higher life expectancy than those who did not.
+A 2022 study of 279 people with MS found that those who stuck with their treatments had a significantly higher life expectancy than those who did not.

 “Unfortunately, we do have patients as they age who have had a lot of disease in their spinal cord or brain, and they start to have cognitive problems and more balance problems,” Dr. Singer said.
 “They feel like they’re getting worse despite treatment — but I think off of disease-modifying therapies, things may be getting worse a lot faster.”

-Dr. Singer explained that in addition to taking DMTs, people with MS can do things on their own to keep their physical and cognitive states as sharp as possible.
+Dr. Singer explained that in addition to taking DMTs, people with MS can practice healthy behaviors on their own to keep their physical and cognitive states as sharp as possible.
 He recommends:

-He also recommended that anyone with MS should quit smoking, which damages both physical and cognitive abilities.
+He also recommended that anyone with MS who smokes should quit.
+Smoking damages both physical and cognitive abilities.
 Researchers have found that smoking can have a negative impact on the course of MS progression.

 Research Into Remyelination Treatments